eddiejaoude/opensource-first-presentation/README.md

             * [ ] Contribution - support, help, feedback, ideas, testing...
         * [ ] Quality is much higher
     * [ ] With so many large & active communities it is easier to build your Applications & focus on your business logic
+    * [ ] Output is higher quality & to standards as they know their peers will be observing
 * [ ] Personal traits of members
     * [ ] Constantly learning
     * [ ] What we know today might be wrong tomorrow - signs of a good developer...look back at code and see many ways to improve it